brookej894/MSDS-598/README.md

 # MSDS-598
-Course materials from MSDS-598 Intro to Modeling course taken at USF during Spring Semester 2022
+Course materials from MSDS-598 Intro to Modeling course taken at USF during Spring Semester 2022, taught using Python in Jupyter Notebooks.

 As described in the syllabus:
 This hands-on course offers an applied, practical introduction to statistical modeling